Love Jesus - the Key to Heaven!

-Why Jesus Christ is the King of Israel!
+Why Jesus Christ is the

 The coming of Jesus was predicted in the ancient Hebrew Scriptures.
 If Jews follow the Torah they can find that Jesus is their Messiah.